Explore Derry: The Ultimate Guide to the Walled City

 Outdoor Adventures in Derry

 Derry offers a variety of outdoor activities for those in search of adventure.
-Stand-up paddleboarding on the River Foyle is a popular choice, with companies like City Paddle Boards and Far and Wild providing guided experiences.
-This unique water sport allows visitors to take in the city’s stunning views while enjoying the tranquility of the river.
+Stand-up paddleboarding on the River Foyle is popular, with companies like City Paddle Boards and Far and Wild providing guided experiences.
+This unique water sport allows visitors to take in the city’s stunning views while enjoying the tranquillity of the river.

 Derry is also home to several parks and nature reserves, such as: